cxsquared/portfolio-v3/src/pages/blog/a-year-of-3d-printing/index.md

 ![First Benchy Test Print](benchy.jpg)

 I then when crazy adding modifications to my printer to make it print better.
 The two biggest ones anyone should do are the [Z brace mod] and a new [all metal hotend].
 I did a few calibration tweaks and added some rubber feet to make it a little quieter.
-I'm also in the middle of changing the fan because my orginal one quit working.
+I'm also in the middle of changing the fan because my original one quit working.
 It's a little janky right now but it works.
 Here's a picture of my printer as it currently stands.

 ![My printer](myprinter.png)

 ## Making Cool Things

 Now I'm far from an artist.
 I drew a little bit when I was younger but now days I'm a full on logic person.
 Even the music I make has more logic then art in it in my opinion.
 But I've really found a happy balance of creativity and logic with designing things to be 3D printed.
 When you design something for a 3D printer you have to think about how it will print all the time.
 The main thing I've been creating this year is keychains.
 It really started on a whim.
-I'm a big fan of the Youtuber [Northernlion] and thought it'd be funny to make a keychain of him.
+I'm a big fan of the YouTuber [Northernlion] and thought it'd be funny to make a keychain of him.
 I found a program called [OpenSCAD] that uses a programming language to create 3D models.
 I used this program because I'm super comfortable with programming and it had a function where I can turn 2D images into 3D models.
 Here was the result of my first design.

 ![Northernlion Keychain](nlKeychain.png)

 You can check out the design on my [Thingiverse][NL Thingiverse].

 My next design actually went really well.
 When Pokemon Go came out I decided to make keychains for the 3 teams.
 These designs turned out really well.
 At this point I was still using using the 2D to 3D function from [OpenSCAD] which while it does work, it doesn't work very well.
 This led me to using [Inkscape] and the [Generate OpenSCAD path extension] which made both my keychain making easier and cleaner.
 This really kick started my keychain making.
-Here's my Pokemon Go Keychains.
+Here's my Pokemon Go keychains.

 ![Instinct keychain](instinctKeychain.png)
 ![Valor keychain](alorKeychain.png)